Ethereum DeFi · UX Case Study · Live on Sepolia Testnet

 The Project

-A simplified staking interface for $Cycle token holders.
+A staking interface for $CYCLE token holders — live on Ethereum Sepolia.

 What Was Built

-Wallet connection (Pera Algo), staking & unstaking, real-time reward visibility, transaction confirmation states, and a structured onboarding flow — all within a clean, mobile-responsive dApp.
+Wallet connection, staking & unstaking $CYCLE, real-time reward visibility (accruing every second), transaction confirmation states, and a structured onboarding flow — all within a clean, mobile-responsive dApp deployed live.

 Blockchain